-The Stylus Epic Zoom 80, which was known as the μ[mju:]-II Zoom 80 outside the US, was feature-packed, starting with autofocus and autoexposure.
-The telescoping lens zooms from 38 to 80 mm.
-It’s flash can adjust to reduce red eye, fill to brighten shadows, and fire in conjunction with a slow shutter speed for better night shots.
+Known as the μ[mju:]-II Zoom 80 outside the US, this little camera packs in autofocus, autoexposure, and a telescoping lens that zooms from 38 to 80 mm.
+Its flash can adjust to reduce red eye, fill to brighten shadows, and fire in conjunction with a slow shutter speed for better night shots.
 It also has “infinity mode” that focuses on infinity for landscape shots, and “backlight mode” that reduces exposure by a stop and a half when your subject is lit from behind.
-What it lacks is any manual control whatsoever.

 This camera is small; it reminds me of a bar of soap in my hand.
-Its design is so modern that if you took this camera out in public nobody would give it a second glance because they’d think it was digital.
+Its design is so modern that if you took this camera out in public nobody would give it a second glance.
+They’d think it was digital.

-Flaw #2: The lens has a tendency to produce a curved flare in the image’s corners.
-I can’t figure out what lighting conditions bring this on, but it happened on at least one shot on every roll with both of my Stylus Epic Zoom 80s.
+Flaw #2: The camera has a tendency to produce a curved flare in the image’s corners.
 The camera forums are full of stories from other users who experienced this problem.
 Some theories blame the lens, saying this is a form of flare.
 Others say that the seal around the lens fails with time and leaks light.

 Another issue that doesn’t quite rise to the level of Flaw: At full zoom, the lens goes a little soft.
 The zoom isn’t that deep anyway, so I hardly use it.
 When I want a tighter shot I just move in closer.

-What makes me call out these issues is that they stand in such stark contrast to how pleasant this camera is to use and what good results it can otherwise return.
+What makes me call out these issues is that they stand in such stark contrast to how pleasant this camera is to use and what good results it returns otherwise.
 I slipped it into my pocket on a recent bike ride – it’s so small and light I hardly noticed it.
 It feels good in my hands.
 I can slide the lens cover out of the way with one hand, and by the time I get the camera to my eye the lens has finished extending.
 The shutter button is right where my finger wants it to be.
 All I have to do is frame my shots.
 The viewfinder isn’t very big, but it’s plenty bright and surprisingly accurate.
 This signed tree is in a wooded lot not far from my home.
 Just look at all that detail!

 It was a day for shooting trees, I guess.
 I’m super impressed with the tones in this shot.